This page is updated time to time

 Apparently human brain contains such an algorithm.
 Let’s call it General Learner to distinguish from General Intelligence.
 It seems some deep learning system is close to achieving General Intelligence, yet none of them are General Learners.

-A deep learning model has clear phases in its life cycle, pretraining, finetuning, inference etc. Model weights are frozen and learning are stopped once the model is deployed for inference.
+A deep learning model has clear phases in its life cycle, pretraining, finetuning, inference etc. Model weights are frozen and learning are stopped once the model is deployed for inference (Richard call this transient learning in his recent interview).
 General Learners have no such limits, they perform inference and learning simultaneously, new experiences are continuously learned into the model while they interact with the world and fulfill tasks.

 The current mainstream trend is to pretrain foundational models, and make sure it adapts to diverse enough situations via “in-context learning”.
 With a big enough pretraining dataset, and an infinite context window, we may side-step online learning.
 The philosophy behind this is to solve the online problem under the offline paradigm, which falls well within the comfort zone of deep learning.
 And since we know deep learning works very well, bringing a problem into its comfort zone often works.